hwpang/ChemicalCalculator/README.md

         - Activate the conda environment by `conda activate chem_calc`
         - Install the package by `pip install -e .` in the package folder `ChemicalCalculator`

-## Instructions for running the test suite

-- Example code to run the test suite can be found in the `Running_test_suite.ipynb` jupyter notebook in `ipython` folder
+- After installing the necessary packages, navigate to the `ipython` folder to run the test suite in the `Running_test_suite.ipynb` jupyter notebook
     - `cd` to the `ipython` folder
     - `jupyter notebook` to open up the jupyter notebook